piface/pifacecommon/README.md

 Manual Installation
 ===================
 ### 1. Enable the SPI module
-The PiFace tools communicate with the Raspberry Pi using the SPI interface.
+PiFace boards communicate with the Raspberry Pi through the SPI interface.
 The SPI interface driver is included in the latest Raspbian distributions but is not enabled by default.
+You can permanently enable it by running one of the helper scripts in this repository (under bin/):

-To load the SPI driver manually, type:
+    $ sudo bin/unblacklist-spi-bcm2708.sh

-    $ sudo modprobe spi-bcm2708
+or to load the SPI driver manually, type `$ sudo modprobe spi-bcm2708`. *This will not persist after a reboot*.

-*This will not persist after a reboot.* To permanently enable the SPI module comment out the spi module blacklist line in /etc/modprobe.d/raspi-blacklist.conf.
+After a reboot the /dev/spidev* devices should now appear but they require special privileges for the user *pi* to access them.
+You can set these up by
-You can do this automatically by running the `unblacklist-spi-bcm2708.sh' script.
+running:

-After a reboot the /dev/spidev* devices should appear but they require special privileges to access them.
-You'll need to add a udev rule (udev monitors and configures devices) and set up groups by running `spidev-setup.sh'.
+    $ sudo bin/spidev-setup.sh

 ### 2. Building and installing
-Python automatically builds the source, generates the egg file and installs.
+Python automatically builds the source, generates the egg file and installs with:

     $ sudo python3 setup.py install